Roald87/TwinCatChangelog/docs/tc3.md

 ### Features

 - When using Integrated Robotics with Stäubli robots the uniVALplc Client Library will be installed correctly with OES and Control plus Studio.
 This is important in case of a new development/service computer.
-[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
+[Bosch TwinCAT changelog](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
 - TMC-Editor: Black Screen for Choose Language.
 - One-Click PDO-Mapping: a PDO can now be displayed as a structured variable, which may contain sub-structures.